From eating an apple to drinking more water, find out ways to feel fuller for longer and keep snack cravings at bay.

 One of the biggest things to tackle is hunger.
-No matter how good you are being, if you're feeling hungry, all you'll be able to think about is food (and probably not the good-for-you kind).
+No matter how good you are, if you're feeling hungry, all you'll be able to think about is food (and probably not the good-for-you kind).
 Once cravings set in it can be hard to resist so it's good to avoid the hunger starting altogether which you can do by eating the correct foods often packed with protein.

 It's easy to think you don't need breakfast.
 Mornings can be busy in a family house and you may not always be that hungry first thing - but it's really important to eat a full breakfast.
 Starting your day with a filling meal will impact how you eat for the rest of the day.
 If you have breakfast you will be less likely to snack and less likely to choose a large lunch.

-Keep a litre bottle of water close to hand on your desk or in the kitchen.
+Top tip: Keep a liter bottle of water close to hand on your desk or in the kitchen.
 If you have a bottle filled near you, you are much more likely to drink it.

 Top tip: Have slices of apple in your breakfast to make it more filling - you could even add it to a savoury salad for lunch.

 Protein is one of the most useful tools in keeping full.
-Making sure you get enough protein is easy to do and also helps boost energy-levels.
-Ideally, meals should be one third protein so its good to learn which foods are rich in protein to ensure your meals are nice and balanced.
-Chicken, turkey and fish are high in protein so are good choices for a lunch or dinner main.
+Making sure you get enough protein is easy to do and also helps boost energy levels.
+Ideally, meals should be one-third protein so it's good to learn which foods are rich in protein to ensure your meals are nice and balanced.
+Chicken, turkey, and fish are high in protein so are good choices for lunch or dinner main.